rajyaabhishek/EHealthReport/GITHUB_DEPLOYMENT_SETUP.md

 ## Next Steps

 1. ✅ Add all required secrets to your GitHub repository
-2. ✅ Push any changes to the main branch
+2. ✅ Push any changes to the master branch
 3. ✅ Monitor the Actions tab for successful deployment
 4. ✅ Test your live site at https://ecase.site